ecoste94/Capstone/README.md

     - Even save a game, which has struggled to take off
 - Warzone has become one of the most popular F2P games in the world since its launch in March 2020
     - It counts c.100m downloads and features Twitch’s top 10 overall most viewed
--	As a result, I thought it would be interesting to analyze the gameplay and see if I could muster a greater understanding of why it has become so popular other than being a Call of Duty franchise?
+-	As a result, I thought it would be interesting to analyse the gameplay and see if I could muster a greater understanding of why it has become so popular other than being a Call of Duty franchise?
       - Is there a strategy to win?
       - Is the winner predictable before the start?

 -	The main goal of this project was to obtain a better understanding of what factors beyond the obvious (i.e. survival time) have a strong say in a player’s chances of winning
 -	I was particularly curious examine if:
      - Conclusive variables such as kills, player rank and deaths would be as telling as one might perceive
-     - Niche variables like moving time, completing missions or choice of weapon have any influence in the final result
+     - Niche variables like moving time, completing missions or choice of weapon have any influence on the final placement
 - All in all, a key goal was to be able to suggest some ‘winning strategy’ such as:
      - Make sure to move
      - Complete in-game side missions